What to Expect on a Desert Trip

 Bear Witness

 Whether or not migrants are encountered, it is important for Samaritans to be in the desert.
 Our job is to constantly observe our surroundings, looking for people and for items abandoned in the desert.
 If we find someone suffering, we offer him/her water, food, clean socks or first aid.
 If we find someone, it is usually because he/she is giving up or is in need of serious medical attention and may want us to call Border Patrol.
+We will discuss options with people we encounter in an unhurried manner.
 If we find identification papers, we notify the consulate.
-If we find a person who has died (Recovered Human Remains, RHR), we notify Pima County Sheriff to do a recovery operation.
+If we find a person who has died, we notify the appropriate county sheriff's department.

-We make a point to converse with others whom we encounter on our trips: Border Patrol, Fish and Wildlife officers, contract bus drivers who transport apprehended migrants, ranchers, hunters, birders, militia and other humanitarian aid groups.
+We make a point to converse with others whom we encounter on our trips: Border Patrol, Fish and Wildlife officers, contractors, ranchers, hunters, birders, militia and other humanitarian aid groups volunteers.
 These people have a range of political views; we are respectful to all.
+You are expected to follow the lead of the trip leader.